 The memo was circulated on October 16, with a request for comments: Memo from Guidehouse and Opinion Dynamics to ComEd, Nicor Gas, Peoples Gas & North Shore Gas: Adjusting Home Energy Report Program Savings for the Effects of COVID-19 – Approaches and Considerations (Oct.
 16, 2020)

-November 2020:
+December 2020:

-The evaluation teams are in the process of reviewing comments and determining next steps, which may include a follow-up discussion on whether or not to normalize for the Home Energy Reports Program.
+The evaluation teams worked with interested stakeholders to decide that the Home Energy Reports Program will be normalized using historic program data.
+The evaluation teams will work with each individual utility on the specifics for their program.

-Final Draft Resolution:
+Final Resolution:

-When evaluating energy efficiency programs in Calendar Year 2020, evaluators will normalize the 2020 program savings, aiming to estimate savings as if the pandemic had not occurred (see note below regarding a possible exception of the Home Energy Reports program).
+When evaluating energy efficiency programs in Calendar Year 2020, evaluators will normalize the 2020 program savings, aiming to estimate savings as if the pandemic had not occurred.
 This option puts the fully deemed and custom calculated savings on a level playing field, as those measures fully deemed by the Illinois TRM will not have their savings affected by the pandemic.
-Additionally, this option gives the utilities savings for an “expected” or “typical” year and treats the gas measures (which are claimed for the first year only) and the electric measures (which are claimed using Cumulative Persisting Annual Savings) equivalently.
+Additionally, this option gives the utilities savings for an “expected” or “typical” year and treats the gas measures (which are claimed for Nicor Gas and Peoples Gas/North Shore Gas using a combination of annual savings and weighted average measure life, and for Ameren Illinois gas as annual savings) and the electric measures (which are claimed using Cumulative Persisting Annual Savings) equivalently.

-Please note: The issue of whether or not savings from the Home Energy Reports Program will be normalized in 2020 has not yet been resolved, as of November 12, 2020.
-When this issue is resolved, this document will be updated and posted on the SAG website’s Policy page.